The Plant Paradox 30-Day Challenge

-To participate in The Plant Paradox 30-Day Challenge follow @PlantParadox30 on Facebook and Instagram for challenge news, tips, and recipes.
+To see posts from the initial Plant Paradox 30-Day Challenge follow @PlantParadox30 on Facebook and Instagram for challenge news, tips, and recipes.
 Tag #plantparadox30 in your related pictures and posts.
-The official challenge runs from January 15 – February 14, 2019, but I’ll be documenting it here (and on social media) for people who want to take the challenge anytime.
+The official challenge ran from January 15 – February 14, 2019, but I’ve documented it here (and on social media) for people who want to take the challenge anytime.

 The Plant Paradox 30-Day Challenge: Week 1

 These meal prep instructions–albeit helpful–were written for someone far more ambitious than me.
 Smoothie packs, salad dressings, soups, guacamole, veggie rices, nut mixes, sauces, kale chips, bowls, salsas, and chopped veggies.
 IN ONE DAY??
 I did none of that.
 It took me one hour and a thousand tears (from onions) to make this colorful veggie hash and then it was time for a nap.
 That’s enough prep–I’ll wing it.